ncl-iot-team/csc8110/README.md

 Before you push the new built docker image to the remote Docker Hub repository, please don't forget to login with your Docker Hub account in command link interface, and tag your built image with "&lt;your username&gt;/&lt;image name&gt;".

-## Task 4: Fully deploy and run the complex web application stack and undertakeperformance benchmarking activities
+## Task 5: Fully deploy and run the complex web application stack and undertake performance benchmarking activities

 ### 1. Tutorial Video